 When can you return to routine activities of daily living?

 You will be able to use your hand, wrist, and elbow at waist level as soon as you are comfortable after surgery.
 It is CRITICAL that you wear your sling for the entire 6 weeks following your surgery in order to protect the repair while it heals.
 You may remove your sling for physical therapy, showers, or if you are simply sitting.
 There will be no active motion of the shoulder during these 6 weeks.
 Your arm must remain at your side and you can simply move the elbow.

 For most sedentary jobs, I recommend 3 to 7 days off work.
 All of your restrictions apply and you must wear your sling.
 For more physical jobs, you may return to light duty with no lifting, pushing, pulling, or carrying more than 1 or 2 pounds for 6 to 8 weeks.
 Your restriction will be increased to 5 to 10 pounds at 3 months with nothing overhead.
 Full release generally happens around 6 months.

 How is the shoulder rehabilitated?

-Although you will do much of your rehabilitation at home, I strongly advise you to see one of our physical therapist on a regular basis throughout your recovery.
+Although you will do much of your rehabilitation at home, I strongly advise you to see one of our physical therapists on a regular basis throughout your recovery.
 They will help keep you on track by following my protocols and advising you on a home program.

 What if I have more questions?

 I encourage you to contact me via email if you have a clinical question about your surgery.
-If you have questions regarding insurance, scheduling or other administrative matters, please contact my team.
+If you have questions regarding insurance, scheduling, or other administrative matters, please contact my team.